openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 are performed without throwing an exception or error.

-On the contrary, an expression *completes abruptly* if the expression evaluation throws an exception or error.
+On the contrary, an expression *completes abruptly* if the expression evaluation throws an exception or an error.

 The information about the causes of an abrupt completion can be available in the value attached to the exception or error object.